chriskeaveney/JavaScript-Text-Generator/README.md

 Download and run XAMP server on your PC (or MAMP for mac computers)

-Open the 'Colour Tool' folder on localhost
+Open the 'TypographyApp' folder on localhost

 This app allows the user to alter the canvas text using generative design from several inputs.